skat/deling-api-docs/deling-api.md

 # Updating an existing filing

 If there are changes to a filing, use `POST` to send updates.
 For instance a Car filing with transactionId `abc123` is reported with  an amount of 100 DKK.
 If the amount is wrong and a correction is needed, you should send a new `POST` request with the new amount: 50 DKK, and use the same value for the transactionId as before: `abc123`.

+# Errors
+We use standard HTTP status codes to show wether an API request succeeded or not.
+In general: Codes in the `2xx` range indicate success.
+Codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, an authorization failed, etc.).
+Codes in the `5xx` range indicate an error with our servers.

+Some `4xx` errors (e.g., invalid parameter) include an error message that briefly explains the error.

 # Group Cars